Flanlaina/ArrayV-v4.0/README.md

 .\antw.bat
 ```
 depending on the CLI you are using.
 Alternatively, you can double-click on "antw" or "antw.bat" on Windows.
+If you have Ant in your PATH, you can simply run `ant`.

-To create a runnable JAR, run `./antw dist-jar`.
+To create a runnable JAR, run `./antw dist-jar`, or run `ant dist-jar` if you have Ant in your PATH.
 The JAR will be placed in the `dist` directory.

 To run use:
 ```shell